diffblue/cbmc/doc/cprover-manual/contracts-functions.md

 The first command just compiles the GOTO program as usual, the second command instruments the code to check the function satisfies the contract, and the third one runs CBMC to do the checking.

+In order to start the analysis in an arbitrary state when a function contract gets checked, the contract instrumentation pass automatically havocs all static variables of the program.
+To avoid havocing certain static variables, the command line switch `--nondet-static-exclude name-of-variable` can be passed to `goto-instrument` in addition to the other swtiches specifying the contract to check.

 Now that we have proved that the function satisfies the contract, we can use the function contract in place of the function implementation wherever the function is